2013 Race of Champions

 The 2013 Race of Champions was due to be the 26th running of the Race of Champions, and was due to take place over 14–15 December 2013 at the Rajamangala Stadium in Bangkok, Thailand.
-However the event was cancelled on 2 December due to political unrest in Bangkok.
+However the event was cancelled on 2 December due to political unrest in Bangkok due to the 2013–2014 Thai political crisis.

 Participants

 Champions from numerous series were invited, while also invited was nine-time 24 Hours of Le Mans winner Tom Kristensen.

 Listed below are drivers who had been announced to compete prior to the event's cancellation.